Rufus For Real

 Slow Cooker Method

-Sear the beef in a separate skillet until well browned.
-Deglaze the skillet with a little beef broth, scraping up any browned bits, then transfer everything to the slow cooker.
-Add the remaining ingredients, cover, and cook on high for 4–6 hours or low for 6–8 hours, until the beef is fall-apart tender.
-Follow the remainder of the recipe as written.
+Sear the beef first for the best flavor, then transfer everything to the slow cooker.
+Cook on high for 4–6 hours or low for 6–8 hours until the beef is fall-apart tender, then continue with the sliders as written.

 Dutch Oven Method